MarziehSafari/Data-Scientist/README.md

 👀 I’m interested in Data Science

-🌱 I’m currently learning Data Science and searching for an entry level job to get hands-on experiences
+🌱 I’m currently learning about Data Science and searching for an entry level job to get hands-on experiences

 💞️ I’m looking to collaborate on projects in Agriculture, Environment, Health, Business marketing and more